 The main component of the Obama student loan relief plan has actually been in place for years.
 The Income-Based Repayment Plan (IBR) is based on the size of your loans relative to your income.
+Read this article to find out how to calculate your monthly payments with an income-based repayment plan.
 Under IBR, the amount of your monthly payments is capped at fifteen percent of your disposable income.
 If your income is low enough, your monthly “payments” are set at zero.
 After twenty-five years of payments, including “zero” payments, any remaining loan amount is forgiven.

 Eligibility for IBR is based on your adjusted gross income, household size, tax filing status, total amount of student loan debt and state of residence.
 If you’re currently in default on one or more of your loans, you are also not eligible for IBR.
 However, you can resolve any defaulted student loans by taking out a federal consolidation loan.
 Loans made under any of the programs listed below are potentially eligible for IBR: